paulkarpenko/us-code-ui/uscode/title-17-copyrights/chapter-001-subject-matter-and-scope-of-copyright.md

 #### Effective Date of 1998 Amendment
 Amendment by section 405(a)(1), (2)(A), (B)(i)(I), (II), (ii), (3), (4) of Pub.
 L. 105–304 effective Oct.
 28, 1998, except as otherwise provided, see section 407 of Pub.
 L. 105–304, set out as a note under [section 108 of this title](./chapter-001-subject-matter-and-scope-of-copyright.md#section-108).

 Pub.
 L. 105–304, title IV, § 405(a)(5), Oct.
 28, 1998, 112 Stat.
 2899, provided that: “The amendment made by paragraph (2)(B)(i)(III) of this subsection [amending this section] shall be deemed to have been enacted as part of the Digital Performance Right in Sound Recordings Act of 1995 [Pub.
-L. 104–39], and the publication of notice of proceedings under [section 114(f)(1) of title 17](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title17-section114/f/1&num=0&edition=prelim), United States Code, as in effect upon the effective date of that Act [see Effective Date of 1995 Amendment note set out under [section 101 of this title](./chapter-001-subject-matter-and-scope-of-copyright.md#section-101)], for the determination of royalty payments shall be deemed to have been made for the period beginning on the effective date of that Act and ending on December 1, 2001.”
+L. 104–39], and the publication of notice of proceedings under [former] [section 114(f)(1) of title 17](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title17-section114/f/1&num=0&edition=prelim), United States Code, as in effect upon the effective date of that Act [see Effective Date of 1995 Amendment note set out under [section 101 of this title](./chapter-001-subject-matter-and-scope-of-copyright.md#section-101)], for the determination of royalty payments shall be deemed to have been made for the period beginning on the effective date of that Act and ending on December 1, 2001.”

 #### Effective Date of 1995 Amendment
 Amendment by Pub.
 L. 104–39 effective 3 months after Nov.
 1, 1995, except that provisions of subsecs. (e) and (f) of this section effective Nov.
 1, 1995, see section 6 of Pub.
 L. 104–39, set out as a note under [section 101 of this title](./chapter-001-subject-matter-and-scope-of-copyright.md#section-101).

+#### Severability
+Pub.
+L. 115–264, title IV, § 401, Oct.
+11, 2018, 132 Stat.
+3741, provided that: “If any provision of this Act [see Short Title of 2018 Amendment note set out under [section 101 of this title](./chapter-001-subject-matter-and-scope-of-copyright.md#section-101)] or any amendment made by this Act, or any application of such provision or amendment to any person or circumstance, is held to be unconstitutional, the remainder of the provisions of this Act and the amendments made by this Act, and the application of the provision or amendment to any other person or circumstance, shall not be affected.”

+#### Construction of 2018 Amendment
+Pub.
+L. 115–264, title I, § 103(e), Oct.
+11, 2018, 132 Stat.
+3724, provided that: “The repeal of [section 114(i) of title 17](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title17-section114/i&num=0&edition=prelim), United States Code, by subsection (b) shall not be taken into account in any proceeding to set or adjust the rates and fees payable for the use of sound recordings under section 112(e) or 114(f) of such title that is pending on, or commenced on or after, the date of enactment of this Act [Oct.
+11, 2018].”

+Pub.
+L. 115–264, title I, § 103(f), Oct.
+11, 2018, 132 Stat.
+3725, provided that: “The repeal of [section 114(i) of title 17](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title17-section114/i&num=0&edition=prelim), United States Code, by subsection (b) shall not have any effect upon the decisions, or the precedents established or relied upon, in any proceeding to set or adjust the rates and fees payable for the use of sound recordings under section 112(e) or 114(f) of such title before the date of enactment of this Act [Oct.
+11, 2018].”

 #### Construction of 1998 Amendment
 Pub.
 L. 105–304, title IV, § 405(a)(6), Oct.
 28, 1998, 112 Stat.
 2899, provided that: “The amendments made by this subsection [amending this section] do not annul, limit, or otherwise impair the rights that are preserved by [section 114 of title 17](./chapter-001-subject-matter-and-scope-of-copyright.md#section-114), United States Code, including the rights preserved by subsections (c), (d)(4), and (i) of such section.”

+#### Use in Musical Work Proceedings; No Effect on Interpretation
+Pub.
+L. 115–264, title I, § 103(c), (d), Oct.
+11, 2018, 132 Stat.
+3724, provided that: “(c) Use in Musical Work Proceedings.—“(1) In general.—License fees payable for the public performance of sound recordings under [section 106(6) of title 17](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title17-section106/6&num=0&edition=prelim), United States Code, shall not be taken into account in any administrative, judicial, or other governmental proceeding to set or adjust the royalties payable to musical work copyright owners for the public performance of their works except in such a proceeding to set or adjust royalties for the public performance of musical works by means of a digital audio transmission other than a transmission by a broadcaster, and may be taken into account only with respect to such digital audio transmission. “(2) Definitions.—In this subsection:“(A) Transmission by a broadcaster.—The term ‘transmission by a broadcaster’ means a nonsubscription digital transmission made by a terrestrial broadcast station on its own behalf, or on the behalf of a terrestrial broadcast station under common ownership or control, that is not part of an interactive service or a music-intensive service comprising the transmission of sound recordings customized for or customizable by recipients or service users. “(B) Terrestrial broadcast station.—The term ‘terrestrial broadcast station’ means a terrestrial, over-the-air radio or television broadcast station, including an FM translator (as defined in section 74.1201 of title 47, Code of Federal Regulations, and licensed as such by the Federal Communications Commission) whose primary business activities are comprised of, and whose revenues are generated through, terrestrial, over-the-air broadcast transmissions, or the simultaneous or substantially-simultaneous digital retransmission by the terrestrial, over-the-air broadcast station of its over-the-air broadcast transmissions. “(d) Rule of Construction.—Subsection (c)(2) shall not be given effect in interpreting provisions of title 17, United States Code.”

 #### Findings Relating to Pub.
 L. 107–321
 Pub.
 L. 107–321, § 2, Dec.
 4, 2002, 116 Stat.
 2780, provided that: “Congress finds the following: “(1) Some small webcasters who did not participate in the copyright arbitration royalty panel proceeding leading to the July 8, 2002 order of the Librarian of Congress establishing rates and terms for certain digital performances and ephemeral reproductions of sound recordings, as provided in part 261 of the Code of Federal Regulations (published in the Federal Register on July 8, 2002) (referred to in this section as ‘small webcasters’), have expressed reservations about the fee structure set forth in such order, and have expressed their desire for a fee based on a percentage of revenue. “(2) Congress has strongly encouraged representatives of copyright owners of sound recordings and representatives of the small webcasters to engage in negotiations to arrive at an agreement that would include a fee based on a percentage of revenue. “(3) The representatives have arrived at an agreement that they can accept in the extraordinary and unique circumstances here presented, specifically as to the small webcasters, their belief in their inability to pay the fees due pursuant to the July 8 order, and as to the copyright owners of sound recordings and performers, the strong encouragement of Congress to reach an accommodation with the small webcasters on an expedited basis. “(4) The representatives have indicated that they do not believe the agreement provides for or in any way approximates fair or reasonable royalty rates and terms, or rates and terms that would have been negotiated in the marketplace between a willing buyer and a willing seller. “(5) Congress has made no determination as to whether the agreement provides for or in any way approximates fair or reasonable fees and terms, or rates and terms that would have been negotiated in the marketplace between a willing buyer and a willing seller. “(6) Congress likewise has made no determination as to whether the July 8 order is reasonable or arbitrary, and nothing in this Act [amending this section and enacting provisions set out as notes under this section and [section 101 of this title](./chapter-001-subject-matter-and-scope-of-copyright.md#section-101)] shall be taken into account by the United States Court of Appeals for the District of Columbia Circuit in its review of such order. “(7) It is, nevertheless, in the public interest for the parties to be able to enter into such an agreement without fear of liability for deviating from the fees and terms of the July 8 order, if it is clear that the agreement will not be admissible as evidence or otherwise taken into account in any government proceeding involving the setting or adjustment of the royalties payable to copyright owners of sound recordings for the public performance or reproduction in ephemeral phonorecords or copies of such works, the determination of terms or conditions related thereto, or the establishment of notice or recordkeeping requirements.”